Boating with Dogs – Amazingly Simple Tips You Will Love

 Carry some necessary retrieval gear like a ladder, rope, fishing net, or swimming platform.
 The equipment should be in line with an action plan in case of a dog overboard situation.
 For example, if you have a small dog, you can consider using a fishing net for retrieval.
 You would do well to rehearse the scenario once or twice to be ready in an eventuality.

-Pay particular attention to the ability of your dog to get back onboard.
+Pay particular attention to the ability of your dog to get back on board.
 You may have to practice this a few times until your dog gets the idea, create a game plan.
-In case of a powered boat, it is critical to cut the engine the instant a dog is in the water.
+In the case of a powered boat, it is critical to cut the engine the instant a dog is in the water.

 5. Mats and Carpets